 An agent is someone who is licensed by the state where a property is established to aid in real-estate transactions such as leases, assignments, and property sales.
 An agent is usually either an attorney, sales agent, or real estate broker.
 The tenant from the initial lease is the assignor, and he transfers his whole interest to another person.
 The assignee obtains the lease interest from the assignor or original tenant and will become the new tenant.

 Consideration is what the assignor gets from the assignee for transferring the lease interest to the assignee.
 The consideration is often a certain amount of money.
 Interests that other people hold are encumbrances, and they can affect the title and possibly the possession and use of the property by the assignee and the assignor.

 If the property in question is a residential unit that's above a commercial property, the lease is considered to be a residential one, even though the property is in a commercial building.
 The governing law is that of the jurisdiction in which the property is located, no matter what jurisdiction the landlord, assignee, and assignor reside in.
 The assignee is allowed to receive a copy of the master lease.
 The assignor can either give the assignee a copy directly or include the copy with the lease assignment.

 If the assignor isn't liable for the assignee's conduct, the landlord will need to go after the assignee if he or she causes property damage.
 However, if the assignor has liability for the conduct of the assignee, the landlord may then ask for compensation from both the assignee and assignor should the assignee cause any damage to the property.

 If you need help with an assignment agreement definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.